 Almost dead in Africa

 So, the thing about this time in my life is, it’s right after I had been on a huge upwards trajectory in life.
-I was going out and getting mine.
+I was finally going out and getting mine.

-In short, there was even a day when I couldn’t read or identify words at work one day.
+In short, there was even a day when I couldn’t read or identify words at work.
 Nothing made sense and I had to go sit in a dark corner to decide what was a dream or reality (all of it was reality).
 I cried and shook, and called my mom until anything made sense again.

-So here I am, I’m totally broke and having crazy shit happen left and right... but I’m goddamn terrified and trying to get help.
-Most doctors are poo-pooing me left and right, including the free clinical health care at my school where they simply told me “you can’t keep coming in here” for my third debilitating sinus infection of the spring.
+Cue Western medicine to make everything worse.
+Most doctors were poo-pooing me for my "psychosomatic issues," including the free clinical health care at my school where they simply told me “you can’t keep coming in here” during my third debilitating sinus infection of the spring.
+Helpful.

 You know what’s awful?
 Being somewhere extremely remote where you can’t call home and thinking about having a brain tumor.
 I processed a lot of deep questions that trip.
 I accepted that I wouldn’t treat the tumor, and decided how to spend my time (was going to write a deeply emotional album, but never got around to it).

 You know what else is awful?
 Eating a lot of bread and wheaty snacks somewhere extremely remote when you haven’t figured out you have a wheat/gluten “thing” yet.

 After that… I spent nearly a month with my body in full-blown FUCK YOU mode, and no one to consult about the terrifying things happening to me in my new, desolate environment on the other side of the world.
 There was no internet, no cell service, no way to even cry at my mom about my fears.